 During operation, the microcontroller checks the appropriate field in the database record in response to a user command to tune to or order a program before carrying out the tuning or ordering function.
 Additionally, the lockout code also may be used to restrict access to program schedule information.
-In this instance, the microcontroller also would check the appropriate field in the schedule information database record before displaying schedule information for 65 a program.
+In this instance, the microcontroller also would 60 check the appropriate field in the schedule information database record before displaying schedule information for a program.

-If the movie rating, parental guidance or channel identifier in the program schedule information database record matches any one of the locked-out entries indicated in the Lockout screen 250, a Lockout Verify screen 300 is displayed in overlaying relationship with the video signal then being displayed on the television receiver, as shown in FIG. 41.
+If the movie rating, parental guidance or channel identifier in the program schedule information database record 65 matches any one of the locked-out entries indicated in the Lockout screen 250, a Lockout Verify screen 300 is displayed in overlaying relationship with the video signal then being displayed on the television receiver, as shown in FIG. 41.
 The user will be prompted to enter the previously set lockout code before the system takes any further action.
 As an added security measure, asterisks will be displayed as the user enters the lockout code.
-If the entered code matches the lockout code previously entered and stored by the user as described above, the system will carry out the user request 10 to tune to or order the program, or to display its corresponding schedule information.
+If the entered code matches the lockout code previously entered and stored by the user as described above, the system will carry out the user request to tune to or order the program, or to display its corresponding schedule information.
 If the code is not recognized by the system, no further action will be taken and the user's request will be denied.
-In this case, the Lockout Verify screen 300 will remain displayed on the television receiver 15 waiting for a correct code to be entered.
+In this case, the Lockout Verify screen 300 will remain displayed on the television receiver waiting for a correct code to be entered.
 If no action is taken by the user, the Lockout Verify screen 300 will be removed after a predetermined time-out period, such as one or two minutes.

-Similarly, in the case of lockout by title, the microcon- 20 troller also could check the title field in the schedule information database record and compare it with the list of program titles for which the user previously set a lock.
+Similarly, in the case of lockout by title, the microcontroller also could check the title field in the schedule information database record and compare it with the list of program titles for which the user previously set a lock.
 If, as described above, the microcontroller does not maintain a list of the actual titles of programs locked by title, a suitable identifier can be set in a field in the database record to indicate that a program has been locked by title when the user first sets the lock, and, thereafter, the microcontroller could check that field in response to a user request to tune to or order a program, or display schedule information.

 An alternative method for effecting lockout involves the use of a portion of the real-time program signal being received by the television receiver.
-With this method, codes corresponding to a program's rating, parental guidance category, title or channel are inserted into and transmitted 35 the MODE key 38 when using the remote controller 31 of along with the program signal, such as in the vertical or horizontal blanking intervals, or on raster scan lines that are not visible on the television receiver.
+With this method, codes corresponding to a program's rating, parental guidance category, title or channel are inserted into and transmitted along with the program signal, such as in the vertical or horizontal blanking intervals, or on raster scan lines that are not visible on the television receiver.
 When the program signal is received, these codes are stripped from the program signal and stored in memory.
-Methods and apparatus for the 40 such as shown in FIG. 6.
-To select the submenu for editing insertion transmission and reception of digital codes carried on a program signal are known in the art.
+Methods and apparatus for the insertion transmission and reception of digital codes carried on a program signal are known in the art.

-After the transmitted codes have been separated from the program signal and stored in memory, the microcontroller the Lockout screen and take appropriate action, as described above.
+After the transmitted codes have been separated from the program signal and stored in memory, the microcontroller can compare them with the lockout criteria set by the user in the Lockout screen and take appropriate action, as described above.